antifragilesoftware/simple-boot-microservice-eureka/README.md

-# Sample Spring Boot Service that publishes itself to Consul
+# Sample Spring Boot Service that publishes itself to Eureka

 ## To Build into Docker using Maven

 First make sure you're running in an environment that has docker available to you.
 Then execute:

-$ mvn package docker:build
+$ ./mvnw package docker:build

 Once completed you will have an antifragilesoftware/simple-boot-microservice-eureka image available, as seen by executing: